anathkantonda/anathkantonda/README.md

 - 🤔 I’m looking for help with writing an ebook about the skills I know.
 I want to share with others about my journey to tech, the many downs I had, and the continuous ups I'll have from this point moving forward.
 - 💬 Ask me about anything, seriously.
 If I know, I will help you.
 If I don't then I will happily point you to resources that may be of help.
 - 📫 How to reach me: [Twitter](https://twitter.com/anathkantonda)
-- ⚡ Fun fact: I love playing the Sims 4... and Monopoly... and Chess.
+- ⚡ Games: I love playing the Sims 4, League, Minecraft, SMITE, and Chess.